 The General Annual Grant (GAG) must be used for the normal running costs of the Academy.
-Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG that it could carry forward at 31st August 2013.
-At the period end the carry forward of GAG funding was £58,000.
+Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG that it could carry forward at 31st August 2014.
+At the period end the carry forward of GAG funding was £66,000.

-Other DfE/EFA Grants include monies received outside GAG funding, for example, the Pupil Premium.
-As at the 31st August 2013 the amount unspent was £12,000
+Other DfE/EFA Grants include monies received outside GAG funding, for example, the Pupil Premium and 16-18 Bursary Payments.
+As at the 31st August 2014 the amount unspent was £16,000.

 Local Authority Grants represents amounts payable to the academy predominantly from Lancashire County Council.
 A large percentage of these funds relate specifically to Special Educational Needs (SEN) funding.
-As at the 31st August 2013 these funds had been spent in full.
+As at the 31st August 2014 the amount unspent was £2,000.